pankleks/WasherOne/README.md

 - Screw in PCB
 - Connect all cables (for all 24V connections use ticker wires)
 - Install all magnets in the plates and rotor (pay attention so the magnets attract each other, you may also wish to glue in the magnets)
+- NEMA17 motor screws in into box top cover.
+After installing magnets into motor plate, press-fit it onto motor shaft (should be flat with shaft top)

 ## Arduino code

 Code is available in `Arduino` folder.
 You should use platform.io to build and upload it.
 All parameters are defined in `Pin.h` file, by default all pins are compatible with PCB I designed.
+Code is relaively well commented, see these for more details.

 ## Fine tunning